ToshioCP/Gtk4-tutorial/gfm/sec5.md

 In line 30, `tv` is added to `win` as a child.

 Now compile and run it.
+If you've downloaded this repository, its pathname is `src/tfv/tfv1.c`.

 ```
 $ cd src/tfv